leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/gc-fundamentals-core-infrastructure.md

 You can also run code written in less popular languages, such as: Cobol, Haskell, and Perl.
 As long as your app handles web requests, you're good to go.

 **Cloud Functions** is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events, without the need to manage a server or a runtime environment.
 Events from Cloud Storage and Pub/Sub can trigger Cloud Functions asynchronously, or you can use HTTP invocation for synchronous execution.

+## Prompt Engineering
+Generative AI encompasses a broader range of models capable of generating various types of content beyond just text, while LLM specifically refers to a subset of generative AI models focusing on language tasks.

+Generative AI is a subset of artificial intelligence that is capable of creating text, images, or other data using generative models, often in response to prompts.

+The LLM works like a fancy autocomplete, suggesting the most common correct response to the prompt.
+But sometimes the LLM gives a completely wrong answer.
+This is called a hallucination.
+This happens because LLMs can only understand the information they were trained on.

+They often assume that the prompt is true.

+Gemini has access to a massive range of data, including Google Cloud documentation, tutorials, and samples.
+With the right prompts, it can produce detailed suggestions and guides on what resources will best suit in your current challenge and their configuration.

+Gemini can even create detailed gcloud commands and insert them into Cloud Shell.

+LMM is a huge object model containing a massive dataset of text.
+But how can you extract the information you need from this dataset?
+A: **prompt engineering**

+A prompt is the text that you feed to the model, and prompt engineering is a way of articulating your prompts to get the best response from the model.

+The better structured a prompt is, the better the output from the model will be.

+Prompts can be in the form of a question, and are categorized into four categories:
+1. zero-shot: do not contain any context or examples to assist the model.
+E.g.: “What's the capital of Japan?” does not provide any examples of what a capital is.
+1. one-shot: it provides one example to the model for context.
+E.g. we ask for the capital of Japan again, but we provide Italy and Rome as an example.
+1. few-shot: it provides at least two examples to the model for context.
+1. role prompts: it requires a frame of reference for the model to work from as it answers the questions.
+E.g.: “I want you to act as a business professor.
+I'll give you a term, and you will correctly explain its meaning.
+Make sure your answers are always right.
+What is ROI? “

+There are two elements of a prompt:
+1. preamble: it refers to the introductory text you provide to give the model context and instructions before your main question or request.
+1. input: it is the central request you're making to the LLM.

+Prompt example:  “You're a cloud architect.
+You want to build a Google Cloud VPC network that can be centrally managed.
+You also connect to other VPC networks in your company's other regions.
+You don't want to have many different sets of firewall policies to maintain.
+What sort of network architecture would you recommend?”

+Best practices:
+1. Write detailed and explicit instructions.
+1. Be clear and concise in the prompts that you feed into the model.
+1. define boundaries for the prompt.
+It's better to instruct the model on what to do rather than what not to do.
+1. Adopt a persona for your input.
+1. Longer sentences can sometimes produce suboptimal results.
+It's best to break long sentences in a prompt into a series of shorter sentences and simpler tasks.